This post was updated on November 21, 2017 to reflect information from Lennys Grill & Subs’ 2017 FDD (Item 7).

 2. POS System and Related Equipment: $11,216 to $16,146

 - You must arrange transportation and pay the expenses for meals and lodging for any persons attending the initial training program.

-- This estimate contemplates attendance for approximately five weeks (one week at the franchisor’s headquarters in Memphis, and four weeks at a training store location near you if possible) by 2-3 people traveling to the franchisor’s headquarters or other location that it designates.
+- This estimate contemplates attendance for approximately four weeks (one week at the franchisor’s Restaurant Support Center in Memphis, and three weeks at a training store location near you if possible) by 2-3 people traveling to the franchisor’s Restaurant Support Center or other location that it designates.

 5. Insurance: $1,000 to $3,000

 - You are required to procure the required insurance policies with their respective minimum limits of coverage.